alteryx/promote-python/README.md

 - [`promote.sh`](#promotesh): this file is executed before your model is built.
 It can be used to install low-level system packages such as Linux packages

-- [`helpers` directory](#helpers): use this directory to store helper scripts that can be imported by the main deployment script.
+- [`helpers`](#helpers): use this directory to store helper scripts that can be imported by the main deployment script.
 This is helpful for keeping you deployment script code clean.

-- [`objects` directory](#objects): use this directory to store model, data, and other artifacts that must be loaded into memory when the model is deployed
+- [`objects`](#objects): use this directory to store model, data, and other artifacts that must be loaded into memory when the model is deployed
 <hr>

 ### `deploy.py`